 Activity 4 – Radial Folds

 Radial folds are folds that originate from one point.
-Radial folds can be made as a quarter fold, a half circle fold, and a partial radial fold.
+Radial folds can be made as a Quarter Fold, a Half Circle fold, and a partial radial fold.
 The key is to be precise about the edge of the fold coming cleanly to the point as much as possible.
 The folds, when complete, serve as fans or can be connected on the open edges to form 3 dimensional forms.
-Start with a simple Quarter Radial Fold.
+Start with a simple [Quarter Radial Fold[https://drive.google.com/open?id=1_HVt-aBpgQs4NFGYjiqLS0pShj-avpxE].
 Move to a Half Circle Fold.
-Finally complete a full circle fold.
-Take pictures of the folds and then the forms that can be created!
+Next, try a ¾ Circle Fold.
+Finally, complete a Full Circle Fold.
+How does the shape of the flat fold dictate its form and height?
+Take pictures of the folds and then the forms that you created!

 Be radically radial radiant!